vizdata-f21/project-2-data_wranglers/Proposal/README.md

 ### Weekly Plan of Attack

-Week 1 (week of Mon, Oct 18): - Picked theme for project and found relevant datasets that fit our theme - Assigned to entire group

-Week 2 (week of Mon, Oct 25): - Finalized research questions and worked on our project proposal and weekly plan of attack for the entire project
-- Assigned to entire team

-Week 3 (week of Mon, Nov 1):

--   Fix revisions and make correctiosn to finalize proposal - Assigned to entire group

 Week 4 (week of Mon, Nov 8):

--   Make final updates to proposal and conduct peer review of other projects - Assigned to entire team
 -   Combine datasets and start working on different panels of shiny app- Each team member will clean one of the three datasets and will establish one panel of the Shiny App